silver-dragon/todo.txt-vim/README.markdown

 + `<LocalLeader>s` : Sort the file by priority
 + `<LocalLeader>s+` : Sort the file on `+Projects`
 + `<LocalLeader>s@` : Sort the file on `@Contexts`
-+ `<LocalLeader>sd` : Sort the file on due dates
 + `<LocalLeader>sc` : Sort the file by context then by priority
 + `<LocalLeader>scp` : Sort the file by context, project then by priority
 + `<LocalLeader>sp` : Sort the file by project then by priority
 + `<LocalLeader>spc` : Sort the file by project, context then by priority
-+ `<leader>-sd` : Sort the file by due-date.
-Entries with a due date appears sorted by at the beginning of the file, the rest of the file is not modified.
++ `<LocalLeader>sd` : Sort the file on due dates.
+Entries with a due date appear sorted by at the beginning of the file, completed tasks are moved to the bottom and the rest of the file is not modified.

 When you sort by due dates, at the end of the sort, your cursor will be placed at the top of the file.
 This behavior can be set with the following global